Kruševac: Demographics

-According to the 2011 census results, the city of Kruševac has a total population of 128,752 inhabitants.
+According to the 2022 census results, the municipality of Kruševac has a total population of 113,582 inhabitants, while the city proper has a population of 53,746.

 Ethnic groups

-The ethnic composition of the city administrative area:
+The ethnic composition of the city administrative area(at least 100 people):

 Economy

 The most notable large companies based in the city of Kruševac are: Trayal Corporation, 14. oktobar, Rubin and Cooper Tire & Rubber Company Serbia.
 As of September 2017, Kruševac has one of 14 free economic zones established in Serbia.

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2019):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):

 Politics

-Seats in the city parliament won in the 2016 local elections:
+Seats in the city parliament won in the 2023 local elections:

 Sports

 The city's main football club is FK Napredak Kruševac, who regularly play in the Serbian SuperLiga.